Malawi–United States relations

 The United States established diplomatic relations with Malawi in 1964 after Malawi gained independence from the United Kingdom.
 Malawi's transition from a one-party state to a multi-party democracy significantly strengthened the already cordial U.S. relationship with Malawi.
 Significant numbers of Malawians study in the United States.
-The United States has an active Peace Corps program, Centers for Disease Control and Prevention, Department of Health and Human Servicess, and an Agency for International Development (USAID) mission in Malawi.
+The United States has an active Peace Corps program, Centers for Disease Control and Prevention, Department of Health and Human Services, and an Agency for International Development (USAID) mission in Malawi.
 Both countries have a common history and English language, as they were part of the British Empire.

 U.S. and Malawian views on the necessity of economic and political stability in southern Africa generally coincide.
 Through a pragmatic assessment of its own national interests and foreign policy objectives, Malawi advocates peaceful solutions to the region's problems through negotiation.
 Malawi works to achieve these objectives in the United Nations, COMESA, and SADC.
 Malawi is the first southern African country to receive peacekeeping training under the U.S.-sponsored African Crisis Response Force Initiative (ACRI) and has joined the successor program, African Contingency Operations Training Assistance (ACOTA).
 It has an active slate of peacetime engagement military-to-military programs.
 The two countries maintain a continuing dialogue through diplomatic representatives and periodic visits by senior officials.

 In July 2011, the United States suspended direct aid funding.
 The US government agency responsible, the Millennium Challenge Corporation, suspended aid because it was 'deeply upset' by the deaths of the 19 people during the July protests.

 According to the 2012 U.S. Global Leadership Report, 60% of Malawians approve of U.S. leadership, with 25% disapproving and 15% uncertain.